 In 2000, JAL, ANA, and JAS applied for introducing a concept of "shuttle" service in the Tokyo-Osaka (Itami or Kansai airports) route.
-The shuttle service is to standardize the airfare and make the ticket common usable interchangeably among the three companies, and expedite the boarding process.
+The shuttle service is to standardize the airfare and make the ticket interchangeable among the three companies, and expedite the boarding process.
 Joining the forces, the airline offer frequency of two or more flights every hour.
-(Schedules could not be coordinated so that "on-the-hour, on-the-half-hour" service was not introduced in the beginning.
+(In the beginning, schedules was not coordinated to be "on-the-hour or on-the-half-hour" services.
 After a few years in operation, it is now converging to a situation that JAL offers half-hour service, while ANA offers on the hour service.)
 On the surface, this is a blatant collusion.